book/Act/README.md

 container.
 More work is required if people want to use Swift, S3 or any other kind of remote file storage.

-TODO: Still needs to be implemented

 ## Mail

-Act sends out mail to users, therefore a simple mailserver has been created.
+Act sends out mail to users, therefore a simple mailserver has been created based on the mailhog image.
+This mailserver has webUI available on port http://localhost:8025 so you can see what kind of mails you have send.
+It uses a memory backend so all the mails are lost after a restart.

-TODO: Still needs to be implemented